 So our very first Malaysian astronaut went up into space and came back down to earth safely.
 Should we break out the bottles of champagne?
 I dunno.
 With all that talk about sending the second fella up now, it's not very good news for me and my taxpayer ringgits.

-second Malaysian astronaut could probably take off in the year 2010 - 2011 as the Russian space agency had offered.
+The news today said that the second Malaysian astronaut could probably take off in the year 2010 - 2011 as the Russian space agency had offered.
 But I agree with the statement by Public Accounts Committee chairman Datuk Shahrir Samad that a second bid *may* eat into funds.
 In my opinion, it's highly likely that that will happen.

 So gee, I'm paying to send a man into space.
 How exciting.
 Not!